 Ditch the Lawn Service

 New homeowners may think that they don’t have time for yard maintenance, but you can be assured that lawn services don’t do anything different that you could do.
 The same fertilizers they use are available at garden centers, and services like aeration are just not absolutely necessary.
 Garden centers will also give you free advice and will walk you through any lawn issues you have.
+Furthermore, they have the most professional equipment, like riding lawn tractor, it’s very expensive if you buy yourself.

 Forget About the Pool